wsydney76/craft5-ddev-multisite-tutorial/README.md

 * A 'List item' block type for lists of events/exhitibions etc, active only for articles.
 * A 'Related entries' field for articles to link to other articles across all sites.
 * Location pages show related articles with their corresponding 'List item' blocks.
+* Images that are uploaded to articles are saved in a special dedicated folder for the entry.
 * A search page with the option to search across all sites or just the current site.
 * Support dark mode.